varunpant/goquadtree/README.md

+#quadtree-go

-# :christmas-tree: This is a go port version of my [Java Quadtree](https://github.com/varunpant/Quadtree)
+This is a golang port of my [Java Quadtree](https://github.com/varunpant/Quadtree)

 This is released under MIT licence, so go ahead and use it in your projects.